amirvhd/Uncertainty_aware_SSL/README.md

 #

-This repository is for "Uncertainty-Aware Self-Supervised Learning via Diversified Ensemble of Independent Sub-Networks" paper.
+This repository is for "Diversified Ensemble of Independent Sub-Networks for Robust Self-Supervised Representation Learning" paper.
 It contains the example codes for different task descriptions.